scorelab/GSoC/GSoC-2017/Namal_Jayasuriya_DroLa.md

 e.n.jayasuriya@gmail.com

 ### Project Abstract
 A secure drone monitering system for a central authority Using LORA.
 Each drone has a externaly mounted unit on it.
-It transmit it's location and time ina secure way when flying.
+It transmit it's location and time in a secure way when it is flying.

 ### [GSoC Project Page](https://summerofcode.withgoogle.com/projects/#5995323712339968)